mattsteadman/notes/Notes on Notes on Programming in C.md

 - Consider the relationship between variable name length and the frequency that it is used.
 It's acceptable for a rarely used global variable to have a long name (say `maxphysaddr`), but something like a dummy variable for looping should be something simple (like `i`).

 - Symmetry is a virture in variable names.
-If if you have a variable called `maxphysaddr`, you should name it's counterpart `minphysaddr`, NOT `lowestphysaddr`.
+If if you have a variable called `maxphysaddr`, you should name it's counterpart `minphysaddr`, *not* `lowestphysaddr`.

 - Rob Pike doesn't like camel case.